taskma/agentdrydock-demo/README.md

 ---

+## Why Execution-First?

+AI can “sound right” while being wrong.
+AgentDrydock forces grounding by using:
+- real compiler output
+- real test output
+- real exit codes
+- real runtime logs

+The loop is guided by facts, not assumptions.

+---

 ## How it Works

 AgentDrydock is designed around a **VS Code-driven workflow** with a **helper container** coordinating the agent loop and a **project container** acting as the disposable execution sandbox.